 Not Clean?
 Not Worth the Risk

-A truly clean aged shelf corporation will have no bank account, no tradelines, no corporate credit.
+A truly clean aged shelf corporation will have no bank account, no tradelines, and no corporate credit.
 It will have no financial history whatsoever.

 If it’s not clean, it’s not worth the risk.

 Corporate credit is not something that can be bought or sold.
-A vendor who claims to provide shelf companies with corporate credit built in is not selling a clean corporation.
+A vendor who claims to provide shelf companies with corporate credit built-in is not selling a clean corporation.